suinleelab/AIControl.jl/README.md

 AIControl expects a sorted `.bam` file as an input and outputs a `.narrowpeak` file.
 Typically, for a brand new ChIP-seq experiment, you start with a `.fastq` file, and you will need some external softwares for converting the `.fastq` file to a sorted `.bam` file.

 ### 1. Installing Julia 1.0 for a Linux machine
 The commands below will install julia 1.0.3 on a linux machine.
 Please change the file names accordingly.
-You can download julia [here](https://julialang.org/downloads/). **We highly recommend avoiding the conda version of julia** as it currently known to have a problem locating libLLVM.so in many environments.
+You can also download julia [here](https://julialang.org/downloads/). **We highly recommend avoiding the conda version of julia** as it currently known to have a problem locating libLLVM.so in many environments.
 ```
 cd
 wget https://julialang-s3.julialang.org/bin/linux/x64/1.0/julia-1.0.3-linux-x86_64.tar.gz